amberj/amberja.in/quotes.markdown

 <blockquote>"I do not enlighten those who are not eager to learn, nor arouse those who are not anxious to give an explanation themselves.
 If I have presented one corner of the square and they cannot come back to me with the other three, I should not go over the points again." <i><b>- Confucius</b></i></blockquote>

+<blockquote>"Why can't we take robotics at Carnegie Mellon, linear algebra at MIT, law at Stanford?
+And why can't we put 130 of those together and make it a degree?" <i><b>- Professor David Wiley</b></i></blockquote>

 <blockquote>"Never memorize something that you can look up." <i><b>- Albert Einstein</b></i></blockquote>

 <blockquote>"When students cheat on exams, it's because our school system values grades more than student values learning." <i><b>- Neil deGrasse Tyson</b></i></blockquote>